JonmarCorpuz/SecondBrain/Vulnerabilities/IDOR/README.md

 ## Step 4: Change the IDs

 Switch the IDs in the sensitive requests and check if the information returned also changes

+## Step 5: Monitor for Information Leaks

+Monitor for blind IDOR information leaks in export files, emails, text alerts, etc.

+* An IDOR might lead to an information leak in the futur